Singulink/Singulink.UI/README.md

 [![Chat on Discord](https://img.shields.io/discord/906246067773923490)](https://discord.gg/EkQhJFsBu6)

-**UI Toolkit** is a complete solution for building modern and optimally maintainable user interfaces in XAML-based UI applications with a strong emphasis on testability of view models.
+**UI Toolkit** is a complete solution for building modern and maintainable user interfaces with complex deep-linked navigation in XAML-based applications.
+It places a strong emphasis on separation of concerns and full testability of view models.
 We are confident that you will not want to use anything else once you try it out!
 It is currently focused on WinUI and Uno-based applications but some components are UI framework-agnostic.
 Details of each component are provided below.

 | Library | Status | Package |
 | --- | --- | --- |